annepetersen/public/CodexVitae.md

 # Rules I try to live by

-1. You must be your word
+- You must be your word
-2. You must have good intentions
+- You must have good intentions
-3. You must admit to being the maker of meaning
+- You must admit to being the maker of meaning
-4. You must have a vision that you are striving for
+- You must have a vision that you are striving for
-5. You must be the change you want to see
+- You must be the change you want to see
-6. You must rally others with your vision
+- You must rally others with your vision
-7. You must be your best self whenever possible
+- You must be your best self whenever possible
+- You must be the change you want to see
-8. You must share
+- You must share
-9. You must manage your stress, health, and clarity
+- You must manage your stress, health, and clarity
+- You must be as comfortable as possible with the consequences of being who you are, even if society isn’t ready for it
-10. You must study your mistakes
+- You must study your mistakes
-11. You must retry things you don’t like every once in a while
+- You must retry things you don’t like occasionally
-12. You must know what you really believe
+- You must know what you really believe
+- You must go slow, work hard, and avoid shortcuts
+- You must cultivate quality time with yourself, others, and your interests
-13. You must make time to enjoy things
+- You must make time to enjoy things
-14. You must be proactive in staying healthy, long- and short-term
+- You must be proactive in staying healthy, long- and short-term
+- You should face things that make you uncomfortable
+- You should take responsibility for things you find important, even if you can’t fully control them

 ## Personal Canon